Trezor One Review 2024: Trusted Wallet for Safe Crypto Storage

-I don’t know of many crypto users who have escaped 2022 unscathed.
-Whether it was the insolvency of Celsius, BlockFi, VAULD, or Voyager that burned us, the collapse of Terra Luna, or the historic and seemingly impossible implosion of FTX, yes, it has been a tough year and crypto investors have lost billions.
+I don’t know of many crypto users who have escaped the past couple of years unscathed.
+Whether it was the insolvency of Celsius, BlockFi, VAULD, or Voyager that burned us, the collapse of Terra Luna, or the historic and seemingly impossible implosion of FTX, yes, it has been a tough time and crypto investors have lost billions.

 Though, if last year has taught us all an important lesson, it is that the need for DeFi and self-custody are more important than ever.
 Crypto hardware wallet sales are at all-time-highs as trust and faith in centralized entities have been lost and many folks are looking to take responsibility for their own assets, which, let’s be honest, is what we all should have been doing all along and all of this would have been avoided.

 Decentralization and self-sovereignty are what brought many of us into crypto in the first place, if you are looking to take responsibility and full ownership over your funds, you have done well to consider using a Trezor device.
 This Trezor One review will help you determine if this is the hardware wallet that is right for you.

 The main benefit of using a hardware wallet is that the user remains in full control over their funds at all times.
 There is no centralized entity that can block access to your crypto or go bankrupt and lose customer funds.

 Hardware wallets are analogous to keeping your cash in a safe that is owned by you and can always and only be accessed by you, versus leaving it in a bank account where the bank ultimately has custodianship of the funds and control over your account access.

 Hardware wallets also have a major security benefit and that is that they are simple devices that store the private keys needed to access a user’s crypto in an offline environment, well outside the reach of hackers, viruses and malware.
 The three main ways that users store their crypto are:

 On a centralized platform or exchange - Most risky